azmu0520/js-savollari/README.md

 ## Q. **_How to extend built-in objects?_**

-All objects in JS contains a prototype property, even the variables we declare.
+All objects in JS contains a prototype property, even the o'zgaruvchilar we declare.
 Since we don\'t have access to the JS source code, thus, we cannot insert our custom functionality in String object by fiddling with JS source code, we use the String object’s prototype as another approach to insert our functionality.

 ```js
 String.prototype.regexIt = function () {